 11:00 am-11:55 am

-Mission Possible: Global Solutions 2025 Mission Possible: Global Solutions 2025 - Want to fix the world?
+Mission Possible: Global Solutions 2030 - Want to fix the world?
 Of course you do!
 This highly interactive class will engage students in running the world they will inherit.
 As officials of imaginary countries, they will employ critical thinking skills, negotiation techniques, and problem solving methods to lead their people towards peace and prosperity.
 (Or will they?)
 Working individually and in teams, they will decide when to cooperate and when to compete, when to bargain and when to take a stand, how systems are interrelated and how to adjust to life s surprises.
 Short readings in political science, international affairs, people management, and moral philosophy provide discussion points and context for the simulation.
 Based on the instructor's experience working with groups on scenario-based planning, this class promotes outside-the-box thinking about world problems and how to solve them.
 The simulation is different every time.
-This is a 7-week class, that begins on January 17, 2018, and then follows the Compass winter calendar.

 12:00 pm-12:55 pm